TimeMagazine/time-interactive/README.md

 v0.6.2

+**This is currently breaking as I upgrade Webpack. v6.0 is last stable**

 Our interactives at Time are developed independently from the CMS and bundled into self-assembling Javascript files using [webpack](https://webpack.github.io/).
 They are both discrete--requiring no dependencies--and discreet--interfering as little as possible with the rest of the page.

 You can also see the [wiki](https://github.com/TimeMagazine/time-interactive/wiki) for instructions on installation and usage.